 In a large saucepan over high heat, combine the vinegar and cold water and bring to a boil.
 Once you’ve got a rolling boil going, drop the eggplant slices in and cook for 2 minutes.

-Transfer the eggplant slices to a rimmed baking sheet and slide them into the oven for 15 minutes.
+Move the eggplant slices to a rimmed baking sheet and slide them into the oven for 15 minutes.

 In a sterilized 3-cup capacity jar, combine the oils and the oregano, thyme, garlic, and chile, give it a gentle shake, and add the eggplant slices, ensuring they’re fully submerged in the oil.
 Screw on the lid, store in the fridge, and eat within 2 weeks.